chinsiang99/aws-cloud-practinioner-prep/02.security-compliance/README.md

 - Financial protection against DDoS-related spikes in charges for EC2, elastic load balancers, CloudFront, and Route 53
 - Available globally on CloudFront and Route 53 edge locations
 - Your web application can be hosted anywhere in the world and still be protected by AWS Shield

+## Amazon Inspector
+- Automated security assessment service for applications
+- Automatically assesses for exposure, vulnerabilities, and deviation from best practices
+- Genrates detailed reports to help check for vulnerabilities
+- Security teams can get reports validating that tests were performed
+- Reduce risks of introducing security issues during deployment and development
+- Overall, it inspects your applications to find security issues